factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/example/example-redis-batch.md

 ## Default redisKey

-The data structures provided by redisson all require a unique identifier which is used to store them in Redis.
+The data structures provided by Redisson all require a unique identifier which is used to store them in Redis.
 The method `getRedisKey()` provides an automatically generated name, assembled from the class name of the projection and the serial number configured with the `@ProjectionMetaData`.